railsuser2014/openobject-doc-book-en/source/book/4/4_10_HR/4_10_HR_timesheet.rst

 The data making up these graphs can be varied using the filters available in the upper part of the screen.
 If you want to get more exact figures, switch to the list view.

-.. tip::   *Note*
+.. note:: Project dashboard when signing in

 	The dashboard for managing projects has a graphical view that summarizes the current user's timesheet for the last seven days.

-	It's possible to assign a dashboard to users so that it appears when they sign onto Open ERP.
-Then each employee will be able to notice if they've forgotten to complete their timesheet when they signed out of the system.
+	It's possible to assign a dashboard to users so that it appears when they sign into Open ERP.
+	Then each employee will be able to see if they've forgotten to complete their timesheet when they signed out of the system.

 	To use this dashboard, install the module ``board_project``.